ssykiotis/rain_propagation/README.md

 # rain_propagation
-Implementing an extension to the Ns3 simulator to precisely model rain attenuation in mmWave P2P Links using Finite-State Markov Chains
+Full ns-3 module, working towards the extension of the simulator to include rain propagation model